Melat Yisak Kejeta

-Melat Yisak Kejeta (born 27 September 1992) is a German long-distance runner.
-She is a silver medalist at the 2020 World Athletics Half Marathon Championships and she represented Germany at the 2020 Summer Olympics in Tokyo, Japan.
+Melat Yisak Kejeta (born 27 September 1992) is an Ethiopian long-distance runner.
+She won the silver medal for the women's race at the 2020 World Half Marathon Championships and represented Germany at the 2020 Tokyo Olympics.
+Kejeta is the European record holder for the women's only half marathon.

 Personal life

-Kejeta was born in Ethiopia.
+Melat Yisak Kejeta was born in Ethiopia.
 She is a member of the Oromo ethnic group, like the Dibaba sisters who are among her role models.

 She came to Germany in 2013 as a refugee and acquired German citizenship in March 2019.
 She lives in Baunatal near Kassel with her husband whom she met in a German regional train.

 Career

 She was a talented U20 runner and became good again after having gained a foothold in Germany.

-In 2018, she improved her half marathon personal best to 1:08:41, which would have been 3rd place on the 2018 European top list had she already been a German citizen.
+In 2018, she improved her half marathon personal best to 1:08:41, which would have ranked her third on the 2018 European top list had she already been a German citizen.